gignupg/FreeCodeCamp/README.md

 "My Solution": Solving coding challenges without looking at the solutions provided by FreeCodeCamp.

-"Learning from solution i": Reading the solution, trying to comprehend and internalize it, then recreating it.
+"Learning from solution x": Reading the solution, trying to comprehend and internalize it, then recreating it.